frontenddogma/web-development-glossary/manuscript/t.md

 : A supplier (or service provider) who is not directly controlled by either the seller (first party) nor the buyer (second party) in a transaction.
 In technology, a third party may be a supplier of software (or a computer accessory) which is independent of the supplier and customer of the product or service.&nbsp;[†](#w-third-party)

 `this`
 : A keyword whose value is determined by how a function is called (runtime binding).
-It can't be set by assignment during execution, and it may be different each time the function is called.
-ES5 introduced the `bind()` method to set the value of a function's this regardless of how it's called, and ES2015 introduced arrow functions which don't provide their own this binding (it retains the this value of the enclosing lexical context).&nbsp;[‡](#m-this)
+It cannot be set by assignment during execution, and it may be different each time the function is called.
+ES5 introduced the `bind()` method to set the value of a function’s this regardless of how it is called, and ES2015 introduced arrow functions which do not provide their own this binding (it retains the this value of the enclosing lexical context).&nbsp;[‡](#m-this)

 Thread
 : The smallest sequence of programmed instructions that can be managed independently by a scheduler, which is typically a part of the operating system.
 The implementation of threads and processes differs between operating systems, but in most cases a thread is a component of a process.
 Multiple threads can exist within one process, executing concurrently and sharing resources such as memory, while different processes do not share these resources.
 In particular, the threads of a process share its executable code and the values of its dynamically allocated variables and non-thread-local global variables at any given time.&nbsp;[†](#w-thread)